SokouPM/vm-editor/README.md

 You can use these credentials to log in to the application, also you can modify them or create another one in the `src/data/users.json` file.

+### 3.5.
+Using the application 🖱️

 Once logged in, you will be redirected to the VM list page.<br>
-**⚠️IMPORTANT: If a virtual machine does not display its IP address, wait 1 minute and reload the page⚠️**<br>
+**⚠️ IMPORTANT: If a virtual machine does not display its IP address, wait 1 minute and reload the page ⚠️**

 You can create a VM by clicking on the "Create VM" button at the left on the side nav menu.<br>
-**⚠️IMPORTANT: The VM creation process can take up to 5 minutes.⚠️**
+**⚠️ IMPORTANT: The VM creation process can take up to 5 minutes. ⚠️**

+After creating a VM, you will be redirected to the VM list page, and you will see your VM in the list and the VM will be deleted after 10 minutes.<br>
+**⚠️ ️IMPORTANT: If you want to change the deleting time, go to `src/backend/vm.js` at line around 17 `const deleteTime = 600000` and change the value (_in miniseconds_) ⚠️**

 ## 4. Application structure 🗂️